Meet Our Caring Team in Toronto

 Kirsten Grieve

-Kirsten Grieve, Hospice Care Coordinator
+Kirsten Grieve, RVT, Hospice Care Coordinator

 Kirsten Grieve is one of our Hospice Care Coordinators and she discovered us when her own beloved cat, Ferdinand, began to decline after his cancer diagnosis.
 She wanted to provide in-home euthanasia for him to ensure the end of his life was as peaceful and dignified as possible.
 The care and compassion shown by the staff and veterinarians at MMVHS so impressed her that she was eager to join our team and return that kindness to other families.